Uniform hyperbolicity in nonflat billiards: Jacobi fields

 Consider a billiard trajectory $\gamma$ and a unit speed variation of this trajectory

 (defined for all times $t \in (a, b)$, except for the collision times) such that $f(.,0)$ is the trajectory $\gamma$ and for each $s \in (c,d)$, $f(.,s)$ is a billiard trajectory.

-By analogy with the case of geodesic flows, we shall call\footnote{This terminology is commonly used for billiards in the literature: see~\cite{MR1133266} or~\cite{MR1285532}.} ``Jacobi field'' the vector field $Y = \deriv{f}{s}$ along the curve $\gamma$.
+By analogy with the case of geodesic flows, we shall call ``Jacobi field'' the vector field $Y = \deriv{f}{s}$ along the curve $\gamma$.
 Inside the billiard, $Y$ satisfies the equation $\ddot Y(t) = K(t) Y(t)$, where $K(t)$ is the curvature at the point $\gamma(t)$ (if the billiard is flat, then $\ddot Y(t) = 0$).
 At a (non-grazing) collision time, with an angle of incidence $\theta \in (0, \pi/2]$, $Y$ undergoes a discontinuity, which we are now going to study.

 Consider a smooth map $s \mapsto \tau(s)$ such that $\tau(s)$ is a collision time of $f(.,s)$ for all $s \in (c, d)$ (reducing the interval $(c, d)$ if necessary).
 The collision occurs on some component $\Gamma$ of the boundary $\partial D$: assume that $r \mapsto \Gamma(r)$ is a parametrization by arc length and define $r(s)$ so that $\Gamma(r(s))$ is the point where the collision occurs for each $s \in (c, d)$.
-The parametrization of $\Gamma$ is chosen so that $g\left(\dot \gamma (\tau(0)^-), \frac{d\Gamma}{dr}(r(0))\right) \geq 0$.
+The parametrization of $\Gamma$ is chosen so that $\prodscal{\dot \gamma (\tau(0)^-)}{ \frac{d\Gamma}{dr}(r(0))} \geq 0$.
 As in Section~\ref{sectJacobiGeodesic}, choose a section $t \mapsto e_1(t)$ of the unit normal bundle of the trajectory $t \mapsto \gamma(t)$, such that Define

 \begin{prop} Writing $y_\bot^\pm = y_\bot(\tau(0)^\pm)$, and defining in the same way $y_{\parallelsum}^\pm$, we have:

 \end{prop} \begin{proof} On the one hand,

 so $y_\bot^+ = - y_\bot^-$.